Michigan vaccine rebuff puts Biden and a top ally in a dicey political spot - KTVZ

 Michigan vaccine rebuff puts Biden and a top ally in a dicey political spot

-President Joe Biden is confronting his most controversial and politically unpalatable moment yet since assuming responsibility for the US’ response to the pandemic.
+An uncomfortable disagreement with Michigan has handed President Joe Biden his most controversial and politically unpalatable moment yet since assuming responsibility for the US’ response to the pandemic.

-His administration’s blunt rebuff of a plea by his ally and Michigan’s Democratic Gov. Gretchen Whitmer to target the state for an increased supply of vaccines to combat a Covid-19 spike represents the kind of tough decision the President will increasingly face on the exit road from the crisis.
+His administration’s blunt rebuff of a plea by his ally and Michigan’s Democratic Gov. Gretchen Whitmer for an increased supply of vaccines to combat a Covid-19 spike represents the kind of tough decision the President and his team will increasingly face on the exit road from the crisis.

+As a case in point, the Centers for Disease Control and Prevention and the Federal Drug Administration on Tuesday ordered a pause in the administering of the Johnson & Johnson vaccine following six reported cases of a rare blood clot among 6.8 million US recipients.
+The move is unlikely to seriously set back the US vaccine drive since most doses going into US arms are from other manufacturers.
+But it underscores how sensitive the administration is to any incidents that harm public confidence in vaccines.

 Agonizing trade-offs have long characterized the emergency, none more so than the one between public health and economic well-being that was crushed by the lockdowns needed to stem successive tides of infection.
 But the speeding vaccine program that has become a political shield for the President will not spare him from possibly damaging dilemmas like the one involving a swing state that helped pave his way to the White House.